 - Special Assignments have more specific themes.
 They give us a chance to try something different and stretch us as nature photographers.
 If you are unsure of what is expected in a special assignment, please ask for clarification at a meeting or by emailing an officer.

-Members may submit up to four (4) digital images to be judged on a given competition night.
-The 4 images may be split between the 2 categories in any way: 2 in each, 3 in one and 1 in the other, or even all 4 in one category and 0 in the other.
+Members may submit up to three (3) digital images to be judged on a given competition night.
+The 3 images may be split between the 2 categories in any way: 2 in one and 1 in the other, or even all 3 in one category and 0 in the other.
 Please be sure to enter the images in the correct category, or they will be disqualified.

 Please note: Because we are a nature photography club, for all competitions, unless specially allowed in a Special Assignment, no hand of man is allowed.
 Hand of man includes both man-made objects (e.g., bridges, barns), people themselves (except in Special Assignments such as People in Nature), and signs of humans (e.g., footprints in sand, worn paths.)